Local Storage seems to be disabled in your browser.

 An Interest-ing Achievement

 Using nothing but the interest gained from Smithson's original bequest, a castle-like structure was constructed near the National Mall in Washington, D.C.
-The Smithsonian Institution was born, and The Castle is still used to this day as the Smithsonian Information Center and the Institution's administrative headquarters.
-And, thanks to the brilliant minds behind the Smithsonian Institution's founding, operations continued using only the interest gained by the initial bequest and additional capital fundraising campaigns.
+The Smithsonian was born, and The Castle is still used to this day as the Smithsonian Information Center and the Institution's administrative headquarters.
+And, thanks to the brilliant minds behind the Smithsonian's founding, operations continued using only the interest gained by the initial bequest and additional capital fundraising campaigns.
 To this day, it's believed that none of Smithson's original donation has been spent!

 A Tale of Two Coins

 Now is your chance to add a piece of this incredible true story to your collection.
-In honor of this legendary tale, the Commonwealth Mint has struck two special dual-dated proofs, modeled after the two coins that made the founding of the Smithsonian Institution possible.
-Each comes struck in 99.9% pure silver and features dual dates of 1838, the year that would have graced the British "Victoria" Sovereigns sent across the Atlantic as well as the U.S. Liberty Gold Eagles used to found the Smithsonian Institution, and 2017, the year the proofs were struck.
+In honor of this legendary tale, the Commonwealth Mint has struck two special dual-dated proofs, modeled after the two coins that made the founding of the Smithsonian possible.
+Each comes struck in 99.9% pure silver and features dual dates of 1838, the year that would have graced the British "Victoria" Sovereigns sent across the Atlantic as well as the U.S. Liberty Gold Eagles used to found the Smithsonian, and 2017, the year the proofs were struck.

-The proof modeled after the British Sovereign even features a special crest on the reverse depicting the Smithson family crest, the lion of Great Britain, the eagle of the United States and the emblem of the Smithsonian Institution -- a wonderful representation of this incredible story.
+The proof modeled after the British Sovereign even features a special crest on the reverse depicting the Smithson family crest, the lion of Great Britain, the eagle of the United States and the emblem of the Smithsonian -- a wonderful representation of this incredible story.

 In addition, each will be graded Proof-70 Ultra Cameo (PF70UC) by Numismatic Guaranty Corporation (NGC), a distinction that means your perfectly-graded proofs will have ZERO imperfections -- showing all features and fields exactly as the engraver and mint intended.
 Your proofs will also be sonically sealed in individual acrylic cases -- giving you the best in protection while granting clear sightlines into every beautiful detail.
 Finally, all of your proofs' unique characteristics will be described in detail on each acrylic case's special "Founder's Set" label, specially-designed for this occasion!